-The Trinidad Alfonso EDP València Half Marathon has become one of the major events in Spain’s Autumn season of long-distance races.
-The trial is for both men and women, and the fast 21,097.5-metre circuit takes a spectacular route through València’s city centre.
+The Half Marathon Valencia Trinidad Alfonso EDP has become one of the major events in Spain’s Autumn season of long-distance races.
+The race is for both men and women, and the fast 21,097.5-metre circuit takes a spectacular route through València’s city centre.

 In 2014, the race became Spain’s fastest half-marathon (Abraham Cheroben, 58:48).
 On the 22nd of October 2017, it added the Women’s World Record (Joyciline Jepkosgei, 1 hour 04:51).
 Kiptum won in 2018 with 58.18 (pending confirmation).

 A huge number of runners take part, with the figures scaling new heights every year.
 No fewer than 13,827 athletes reached the Finishing Line in 2018.
 The race stats are also breathtaking: for six years in a row, it has been Spain’s swiftest marathon, setting a faster time each year for the last eight editions.
 Furthermore, in the last edition, 10 athletes ran the race in under 60 minutes.